cukelarter/Cerner-Report-Extractor-Public/README.md

 reports - Pipeline for generating cerner list from cerner report for use in biobanking.

-metadata - Metadata extraction from groups of reports for use in cold genome sequencing.
+metadata - Metadata extraction from groups of reports for use in whole genome sequencing.